E4 (TV channel)

 E4 is a British free-to-air public broadcast television channel owned and operated by Channel Four Television Corporation.
 The "E" stands for entertainment and the channel is primarily aimed at the 16–34 age group (similarly to BBC Three and ITV2).

 Programmes currently shown on the channel include Hollyoaks, Made in Chelsea, Coach Trip (and its Halloween spin-off Celebrity Ghost Trip), The most successful broadcast of the channel to date was on 11 October 2010 when an episode of The Inbetweeners received over 3.7 million viewers.

 History

-E4 was announced in 1999, when Channel 4 announced a £100 million deal to acquire the first run pay TV rights to popular American series Friends and ER from Sky One; the deal was meant to strengthen the new channel.
+E4 was announced in 1999, as a pay-TV channel, owing to the success of the new FilmFour channel that launched in the previous year.
+In December, Channel 4 announced a £100 million deal to acquire the first run pay TV rights to popular American series Friends and ER from Sky One; the deal was meant to strengthen the new channel.
 Rights to both shows were originally owned by Channel 4 upon their 1995 UK debuts, but became shared with Sky a year later.
+Channel 4 CEO Michael Jackson thought that the channel would be like "a BBC2 to Channel 4's BBC1" in line with its plans to be a multichannel operator.
+The channel would clash with Sky One in terms of demographics, but once the channel would get a green light from Channel 4, it would join the Sky Digital platform, considering that FilmFour already had a sizable amount of subscribers, 250,000 by year-end 1999, aiming for 400,000 by year-end 2000.

+Andy Anson, though, thought that, by May 2000, scheduling the channel against Channel 4 was going to be "a challenge" and that the service would have to compete with like-minded channels such as Paramount Comedy.
+The website, though, would be introduced before the channel in order to raise brand awareness.
+On 1 June, EMAP Digital signed a deal with E4 to include its content as part of a multi-branded website.
+By late September, it announced that the channel would launch in mid-January next year, and announced its first original to the public, Banzai, a Japanese-styled game show with interactive elements.
+Negotiations with EMAP Digital regarding content were held on 19 October.
+Also pivotal for the new channel were reality shows: the first UK series of Big Brother, set to air on E4 first with reruns on Channel 4 later. and the dating format Five Go Dating.